DeNA/Anjin/README.md

 When a `Button` to which this component is attached appears, the `UGUIEmergencyExitAgent` will immediately attempt to click on it.
 It is intended to be attached to buttons that are irregular in the execution of the test scenario, such as the "return to title screen" button due to a communication error or a daybreak.

+## Using with Multiplayer Play Mode package

+It is now easy to check the operation of multiplayer games by using the [Multiplayer Play Mode](https://docs.unity3d.com/Packages/com.unity.multiplayer.playmode@latest) (MPPM) package, which is available in Unity 6 and later.

+Below are some points to note when using Anjin with the MPPM package.
+This has been checked with MPPM package v1.3.1.

+### Run on Virtual Players

+When running in [Virtual Players](https://docs-multiplayer.unity3d.com/mppm/current/virtual-players/), clicking the **Run** button in the AutopilotSettings file in Edit Mode will launch the Autopilot in all Virtual Players.

+Launching in Play Mode or using different AutopilotSettings for different players is impossible.
+To specify different behaviors for different players, you will need to implement a custom Agent that branches based on [tags](https://docs-multiplayer.unity3d.com/mppm/current/player-tags/).

+When you specify a relative path for the "Output Root Path" of AutopilotSettings, the base will be the directory of each Virtual Player.
+Therefore, each Virtual Player's output of Agents, Loggers, and Reporters will be preserved.

+> [!CAUTION]
+> The Automated QA package that `UGUIPlaybackAgent` depends on writes its output files to `Application.persistentDataPath`.
+> Because all the Virtual Players try to write to the same file, an error is printed to the console.

+### Run on Play Mode Scenarios

+To run in [Play Mode Scenarios](https://docs-multiplayer.unity3d.com/mppm/current/play-mode-scenario/play-mode-scenario-about/), you will need a player build that includes Anjin.
+For instructions on how to build it, see [Run on player build](#run-on-player-build-experimental).

+Play Mode Scenarios can be launched with command line arguments for each player, allowing them to use different AutopilotSettings files.

+> [!CAUTION]
+> The Automated QA package that `UGUIPlaybackAgent` depends on writes its output files to `Application.persistentDataPath`.
+> Because all the Virtual Players try to write to the same file, an error is printed to the console.